 We just picked up this cat at a local shelter and she has calico markings but the shape of her head and body looks like a Egyptian Mau.
 What do you think.

 Hi Mindy..
-I would actually like a breeder of Egyptian Mau's to answer this one.
-If he or she did they would probably so there is no Egyptian Mau in your cat.
+I would actually like a breeder of Egyptian Maus to answer this one.
+If he or she did they would probably say that there is no Egyptian Mau in your cat.
 Or at least that it was unlikely.
 This though in no way lessens the status of your cat.
-Purebred cats are only that because there parents and grandparents were also purebred.
+Purebred cats are only that because their parents and grandparents were also purebred.
 Purebred is no better than random breed.

 What they might say is that your cat is a DSH - domestic shorthair of foreign type.
 This means a body conformation that is slender or slenderish.

 This type of cat body is generally applies to cats from warmer climates as it is hotter.
 The cats from the colder northern European countries are cobby or stocky (e.g. Norwegian Forest Cat).

 But the slender shape is ubiquitous across the southern continents and it includes the wild cats.
 The African wildcat is slender while the Scottish wildcat is stocky.

 Yes, the Egyptian Mau does have s slender lithe appearance with a longish as opposed to square or rounded face and head.
 But that on its own is not enough to speculate that your fine looking cat is part Egyptian Mau.
 Not in the view of a breeder anyway.

 But the truth is there may be some Egyptian Mau genes in your cat.

 The Egyptian Mau is the refined version of the domesticated African wildcat; tamed by the ancient Egyptians.
 Although please note that the purebred Egyptian Mau bred in America is not connected to the Egyptian Mau street cats found in Egypt today.